 Iraqi Kurdistan is an autonomous region in the northern part of Iraq., it has its own regional government but isn’t a country.
 In the capital city, Erbil, they have 32 diplomatic missions, plus the UN and EU.
 I think it’s close to a country as you can get, with it’s own flag and national sports teams.
 I can’t add it to my list just yet though – but you have to visit if you want to tick off every place in Asia.

 Ethnically and culturally independent of China, with a different language, flag and national identity.
 But China ‘owns’ Tibet for want of a better word.
 Although you need special permits/visas to enter Tibet, Tibetans do carry Chinese passports, and adhere to Chinese law.

-So, if we’re looking for an official count of how many countries there are in Asia the answer is 49 (48 if you don’t consider Hong Kong independent enough of China to be seen as a country).
+So, are we looking for an official count of how many countries there are in Asia?
+The answer is 49 (48 if you don’t consider Hong Kong independent enough of China to be seen as a country).

-If we’re looking at how many places you need to have on your list to say you’ve travelled Asia fully then I think that’s 52, the standard 49 + Iraqi Kurdistan, Tibet and Macau.
+If we’re looking at how many places you need to have on your list to say you’ve travelled to Asia fully then I think that’s 52.
+The standard 49 from above + Iraqi Kurdistan, Tibet and Macau.
 What do you guys think?
 Let me know if you agree with my count.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 Also, if you want to start a blog...I CAN HELP YOU!